Write search words below for topics related to the above summary.

 Ten Steps to Becoming Dead Right: Hospice Volunteer Perspective

 If there’s one thing I’ve learned from years of hospice volunteering, it’s that death will come when it comes.
-Grappling with death can be so much easier when it’s approached like any other important life event.
-Preparation includes following a workable plan that brings comforting closure when that ultimate destination is reached.
+Dealing with death can be so much easier when it’s approached like any other important life event.
+By following a workable plan, you can enjoy comforting closure when that ultimate destination is reached.
 Consider using these ten steps featuring scenic routes on your journey to becoming dead right:

 Ten Steps to Becoming Dead Right